craftercms/docs/source/site-administrators/studio/proxy-configuration.rst

 |

-See :ref:`using-the-proxy-configuration` for an example of configuring the proxy configuration.
+See :ref:`using-the-proxy-configuration` for an example of configuring the proxy with a React application.